peter-power-594/WordpressMarkupMarkdown/readme.txt

 = What's the deal with the beta interface? =

 The default editor is based on EasyMDE so you can write in markdown and use Wordpress feature at the same time.
+The side panel preview mode has been fixed since 3.0.
-The beta interface is based on SummerNote, a jQuery WYSIWYG Engine.
-It's a custom version so you can get a live rendering when typing your content or adding medias.
-It's working quiet well actually but if something's wrong, you may have to edit directly the code from the builder or from the database so for the production environment I would advise to stick with the default options with EasyMDE.
-To find you more check my article here: https://red.phutu.red/blog/wordpress-plugins/dynamic-input-method-markdown/
+The beta interface is based on SummerNote, a jQuery WYSIWYG Engine. _The beta interface has been removed since 3.0 and will be available as a separate addon._ It's a custom version so you can get a live rendering when typing your content or adding medias.
+It's not perfect, it's still working well but for now you will have to modify the code on your own (builder or database) if something goes wrong.
+To find you more check my article here: https://www.markup-markdown.com/blog/wordpress-plugins/dynamic-input-method-markdown/

+= Accessibility =

+The current version is based on components that are not compatible with assistive devices like screen readers.
+Several available alternative plugins could cover the gap while I'm working on a new interface.
+Thank you for your patience and your understanding.

 == Changelog ==

-= 3.2.0 =
+= 3.2.X =

 Bug fix:
 - Bug introduced with version 3 for the custom post type support filter has been fixed
+- Patch for markdown contents not rendered on archive templates and REST calls

 Improvement:
 - "ACF Markup Markdown" custom field with custom post type !